KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/prices.md

 In the example here, Player X is the Trader.

-Lender faciliates Trader in borrowing a multiple ("leverage") of the deposited collateral (`$100`).
+Lender facilitates Trader in borrowing a multiple ("leverage") of the deposited collateral (`$100`).
 Thereby the Trader can trade using the total amount (deposit + leverage).

 For example, Player X desires to trade with a leverage of `10`.
 This is `$100 * 10 = $1000` USD.